 "Gemtech, the World's Leader in Silencers, now has the backing of the most powerful company in the firearms industry: Smith & Wesson.
 Combined with the outstanding companies of American Outdoor Brands Corporation, this strengthens the decades old team that is Gemtech."

 At this point, that's essentially all we know about it, but it looks like the American Outdoor Brands acquisitions continue, despite the fact that both AOB and Ruger (NYSE: RGR) stocks took hits last week after AOB announced it was restating its "guidance" for the rest of the year.
-In plain English, there's a chance the company won't make its expected earnings..and the stock market did what it normally does - it discounts the stock price in anticipation
+In plain English, there's a chance the company won't make its expected earnings..and the stock market did what it normally does - it discounts the stock price in anticipation of bad news.

 And our friends at the Sportsmen's Alliance gave us a heads-up over the weekend of yet another round of fights ahead with the animal-rights groups who are incensed over the Greater Yellowstone Ecosystem's population of grizzly bears having reached sufficient numbers to delist them from the Endangered Species Act.